ThePapaw/psmc/README.md

 2. Install "from zip file" in Kodi as you would any other downloaded addon.

 3. After the repo is installed, install the addon(s) of your choosing.
-You can also install the Fuzzy Britches from this repo for more "media" type addons.
+You can also install the Fuzzy Britches repo from this repo for more "media" type addons.

 Thanks & enjoy!<BR>